-poco.lit. is published by Anna von Rath and Lucy Gasser.
+poco.lit. is published by Anna von Rath, Lucy Gasser & Susi Peter:

 Anna von Rath:

-“I live in Berlin and work as a freelance cultural event organizer, and social justice and diversity trainer.
+“I live in Berlin and work as a freelance translator, editor and diversity trainer.
 From a small industrial city in West Germany, my way to Berlin took me around the world and made me familiar with a diverse range of stories.
 During my studies and my doctorate, I focused on postcolonial literature.
 With poco.lit.
 I would like to create more visibility for lesser known literary voices and encourage an exchange about different perspectives on the world.“

-“I’m an avid reader, and a scholar of literary and postcolonial studies.
+“I’m an avid reader, and a scholar of postcolonial studies.
 I grew up in Cape Town, South Africa, and have made Berlin my home since 2014.
-I teach English literary studies at the University of Potsdam, where I also completed my PhD in 2019.
+I’ve been junior professor of English Literary and Cultural Studies at the University of Osnabrück since April 2023.
 My involvement in poco.lit. is born of a love for language and storytelling, and I am invested in creating spaces for reading and talking about literatures of the global South.“

 “I have lived in Berlin since 2011, with a short one-year stopover in Ireland.
 In 2017, I started studying Special Education and English Philology and discovered my love for linguistics.
 I decided to change my focus and am now a soon-to-be sociolinguist.
 I am very fascinated by the interactions between language and society.
 While poco.lit. helps to perceive other perspectives on the world, macht.sprache creates a space for the importance of politically sensitive language use and adequate translations of these perspectives.“